 Barrick's first-quarter gold output falls nearly 9%

-April 15 (Reuters) - Miner Barrick Gold ABX.TO, GOLD.N said on Thursday its first-quarter gold production fell nearly 9% from the previous quarter, dented in part by lower grades at its Pueblo Viejo mine in the Dominican Republic.
+April 15 (Reuters) - Miner Barrick ABX.TO, GOLD.N on Thursday reported a near 9% fall in its first-quarter gold production from the previous quarter, dented in part by lower grades at its Pueblo Viejo mine in the Dominican Republic.

 ((Arundhati.Sarkar@thomsonreuters.com; twitter.com/Arundhati_05; +1 646 223 8780 Ext: 2776))